liebke/mechanician/README.md

 The `TAGAI` class takes the following parameters:

-* [AIConnector](#aiconnector-classes): Provides a connection to a LLM API, such as the OpenAI Chat API or the OpenAI Assistants API.
+* [AIConnector](#aiconnector-classes): Provides a connection to an LLM API, such as the OpenAI Chat API or the OpenAI Assistants API.

 * [AITools](#aitools-abstract-class): Provides a set of tools that the AI can use to interact with other systems, databases, and interfaces.

 * [Instruction Set Directory](#instruction-sets): The directory containing the instruction for the TAG AI, describing its role and behaviors, and the instructions for the tools used by the AI.